Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models

 \section{Introduction}

-Rumor spreading problems, where a crucial piece of information needs to be disseminated throughout a given network as quickly as possible, has been an active research topic for decades.
-They have applications ranging from increasing throughput in synchronizing networks~\cite{Farley1980Broadcast}, keeping object copies in distributed databases synchronized~\cite{Rosenkrantz1978Distributed}, to recreational mathematics~\cite{hajnal1972cure}.
+Rumor spreading problems, where a crucial piece of information needs to be disseminated throughout a given network as quickly as possible, have been an active research topic for decades.
+They have applications ranging from increasing throughput in synchronizing networks~\cite{Farley1980Broadcast}, keeping object copies in distributed databases synchronized~\cite{demers1987epidemic}, scheduling inter-satellite communication networks~\cite{chu2018time}, to recreational mathematics~\cite{hajnal1972cure}.
 Common minimization objectives in rumor spreading involve the total number of messages, the total number of transmissions (especially when message sizes are bounded in transmissions) and the completion time.
 This class of problems have a bounded time horizon of interest within which the required messages reach their requisite destinations.

-In a related direction, a notion of information latency in social networks was introduced in~\cite{kossinets08}.
+In a related direction, a notion of information latency in social networks was introduced by Kossinets et al. in~\cite{kossinets08}.
 These problems are inspired by models of keeping clocks synchronized in distributed computing~\cite{lamport,mattern}.
-The goal is to examine how normal patterns of information exchange in such networks affect the freshness of information at various nodes in the network.
-In these models, nodes are constantly updating information over time and the regular patterns of communication result in an information latency at each node with respect to the latest available information at all other nodes.
-The goal is to understand the effect of the communication patterns on the general features of this information latency in the long run.
-This class of problems have potentially an unbounded time horizon and the metrics focus on summary properties of information freshness over time.

-In this paper, we draw a connection between various delay objectives in rumor spreading problems with finite schedules and the notion of information latency in an infinite time schedule.
+Motivated by this vector clock model, in this paper, we draw the first connection between various delay objectives in rumor spreading problems with finite schedules and the notion of information latency in infinite time schedules.

-We first introduce the infinite-horizon vector clock model of information freshness.
-This model simulates a scenerio where a node acquires fresh information at every time-step, such as a camera that captures new images every hour, and we seek the best way to update everyone else of newly captured information.
-We then use this model to define the more studied minimum delay broadcast time problem~\cite{Ravi1994Broadcast,Elkin2003SublogTel}, which corresponds to the situation when the camera only captures one image and needs to spread it to everyone else.